syncfusion-content/install-docs/Common/Essential-Studio/Installation/QTP.md

 * Navigation Package
 * Notification Package

-N> Before installing this add-on, you must first instal the same version of Syncfusion Essential Studio and Mercury QuickTestProfessional.
+N> Before installing this add-on, you must first install the same version of Syncfusion Essential Studio and Mercury QuickTestProfessional.